 On the basis of stratigraphic evidence Naylor, 1981, Copeia, 1981: 76-86, suggested that Andrias, is paraphyletic with respect to, and a synonym of Cryptobranchus.
 Evidence for paraphyly of Andrias was also suggested by Morescalchi, Odierna, and Olmo, 1977, Experientia, 33: 1579-1581.
 Estes, 1981, Handb.
 Palaeoherpetol., 2: 14, discussed reasons for retaining two genera, none of which rejected the paraphyly of Andrias although this arrangement was subsequently followed by most authors.
-Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, and Green, 2006, Bull.
+Frost, Grant, Faivovich, Bain, Haas, Haddad, de Sá, Channing, Wilkinson, Donnellan, Raxworthy, Campbell, Blotto, Moler, Drewes, Nussbaum, Lynch, Green, and Wheeler, 2006, Bull.
 Am.
 Mus.
 Nat.
 Hist., 297: 115, presented molecular evidence for the monophyly of Andrias.
 See accounts by Freytag, 1943, Bl.
 Aquar.
 Terrarienkd., Stuttgart, 1943: 88-90; Thorn, 1968, Salamand.
 Eur.
 Asie Afr.
 Nord: 105-111; and Thorn and Raffaëlli, 2000, Salamand.
 Ancien Monde: 141-149.
 Westphal, 1958, Palaeontographica, Abt.
 A,, 110: 20-92, regarded Andrias japonicus and Andrias davidiana as subspecies, and descendants of Andrias scheuchzeri, a fossil species.
 Estes, 1981, Handb.
 Palaeoherpetol., 2: 14, considered Andrias davidianus as a synonym of Andrias scheuchzeri and Andrias japonicus as a distinct species.
 Almost without exception, and without any discussion of phylogenetic evidence, the neontological community continues to treat Andrias davidianus as distinct from Andrias scheuchzeri, even though they cannot be mutually diagnosed osteologically.
 Matsui, 2001, Bull.
 Herpetol.
 Soc.
 Japan, 2001: 75-78, discussed the nomenclatural history of the generic names applied to this taxon.
 Kuzmin and Maslova, 2003, Adv.
 Amph.
 Res.
 Former Soviet Union, 8: 344, noted the possible occurrence of this taxon in the vicinity of Vladivostok, Far East Russia.
 Pyron and Wiens, 2011, Mol.
 Phylogenet.
 Evol., 61: 543-583 (see comment in Amphibia record) provided as part of a larger analysis a tree that confirmed the monophyly of Andrias with respect to Cryptobranchus as did Chen, Wang, Liu, Xie, and Jiang, 2011, Curr.
 Zool., Chengdu, 57: 785805, on the basis of a tree of 11 protein-coding mtDNA genes.

 Contained taxa (2 sp.):